gl-inet/docs3.x/docs/app/file_sharing.md

 ![Network](https://static.gl-inet.com/docs/en/3/app/file_sharing/changesmbtemp.jpg)

-If you are using Win10, you also need to enable SMB 1.0.
+If you are using Windows 10, you also need to enable SMB 1.0.

 - Windows 7